icmccorm/mirilli/README.md

 A preprint of our paper is available at on [arXiv](https://arxiv.org/abs/2404.11671).

 ## Data
-The artifact published on Zenodo contains four files:
+The artifact contains four files:

 * `tool.raw.tar.gz` - (XXX MB) - the raw source code for our tool and data compliation scripts.

 * `data.raw.tar.gz` - (XXX MB) - the contents of the [crates.io](https://crates.io) database on 9/20/2023 and the raw output from our data collection steps described in Section 3 of our paper.

-* `appendix.pdf` - (XXX MB) - the Appendix to our paper.
+* `appendix.pdf` - (XXX MB) - the Appendix of our paper.

 * `docker-image.tar.gz` - (XXX GB) - a Docker image containing the contents of the previous files and a working build of our tool.

-You will only need `appendix.pdf` and `docker-image.zip` for the evaluation; all other files can be ignored.
+You will only need `appendix.pdf` and `docker-image.tar.gz` for the evaluation.

 ### Data - Contents
 Here we provide a brief overview of the contents of our docker image (excluding configuration files, `.renv` files, `.gitignore`, `Dockerfile`, `makefile`, etc.)